plone/volto/docs/source/configuration/validation.md

 });
 ```

-The dependencies takes one single name, in this case, the name of the validator.
+The dependencies take one single name, in this case, the name of the validator.
-You should specify the validator in the JSON schema of the block (or as an additional data in the content type definition).
+You should specify the validator in the JSON schema of the block (or as additional data in the content type definition).

 ```ts
 let blockSchema = {